-Master skills to implement in your practice immediately with continued OT Master Class.
+Master skills to implement in your practice immediately with continued Master Class.
 This 4-module course will provide comprehensive assessment and intervention strategies across the traumatic brain injury recovery continuum.
 Case study application and video analysis will complement lecture content.

 Course created on November 17, 2020